jazzband/django-configurations/README.rst

     pip install django-configurations

-Then subclass the included ``configurations.Settings`` class in your project's **settings.py** or any other module you're using to store the settings constants, e.g.:
+Then subclass the included ``configurations.Configuration`` class in your project's **settings.py** or any other module you're using to store the settings constants, e.g.: